-**WINNER: Brian R. (Entered on Instagram).
+**WINNER: Congrats to Dave M. (Entered on the blog).
 Check back next week for another awesome Monday Matchup Giveaway**

 You could win this pen and ink!
 In an effort to make entering Monday Matchup a little easier, we’ve done away with the Rafflecopter widget and will be randomly selecting a winner from a randomly chosen platform each week.
 The entries methods will still be the same: Facebook, Twitter, Instagram, and a blog comment, but you’ll no longer have to complete your entry through Rafflecopter.

 - Match a pen and ink together.
 They don’t have to match in color, any fountain pen, and ink works.

 - You can choose to enter only one way or submit up to 4 different entries if you’d like.
 Feel free to use the same picture for all 4 entries.

 The contest is open Monday, June 4, 2018, at 12 pm EST until Tuesday, June 5, 2018, at 12 pm EST. One winner will be randomly selected and announced tomorrow once the contest closes.
 The winner must live in a country that Goulet Pens currently ships to.
 Click here to see the Official Contest Rules.